IntjarMansuri/E-Commerce/README.md

 ### Online Payment
 - Users can make payments through the integrated Stripe payment gateway.
 - During checkout, users will be prompted to enter their payment details securely.

-## Live Demo

-Check out the live demo of the project  [Shopify](https://shopify-ecommerce-web-application.onrender.com).

 ## Screenshots